 About The Literacy Center

-Founded in 1988 by a small group of dedicated volunteers, under the leadership of the late Donna Morse, The Literacy Center (TLC) builds community through adult education.
-The mission of TLC is to enhance lives and promote self-sufficiency through quality adult education services.
+Founded in 1988 by a small group of dedicated volunteers, under the leadership of the late Donna Morse, The Literacy Center (TLC) enhances lives and promotes self-sufficiency through quality adult education services.
 Our vision is a thriving community where all members, regardless of socioeconomic status, are empowered to achieve their full potential.

 “Here at The Literacy Center, we believe that by providing high quality, individualized adult education opportunities we can empower individuals to make positive changes in their lives and, in turn, build a community where everyone can thrive.
 I hope you will join us in our mission.”

 Amanda Blount, Executive Director